oracle-devrel/oci-arch-queue-oke-demo/queue-length-function/readme.md

 #### Building the Function

-This is a java function so you can run mvn command to build it .
+This is a java function, so you can run the Maven command to build it .

-> *mvn clean package*
+`mvn clean package`

 ### Dynamic Group and Policies

 We are going to use resource principle so we have to create a dynamic group , e.g. dyanmic group name is *queue_dg*

->ALL {resource.type = 'fnfunc', resource.compartment.id = '<function/application compartment id>'}
+`ALL {resource.type = 'fnfunc', resource.compartment.id = '<function/application compartment id>'}`

-please use below policy so that function can invoke queue APIs
+please use the following policy so that function can invoke queue APIs

-> allow dynamic-group queue_dg to use queues in compartment <queue_parent_compartment>
+`allow dynamic-group queue_dg to use queues in compartment <queue_parent_compartment>`

 ### <u>Packaging and deploying the consumer</u>

 #### Deploying the Function

-To deploy the function , please execute following command
+To deploy the function, please execute the following command:

-> *fn -v deploy --app \<your application name\>*
+`fn -v deploy --app \<your application name\>`

 #### Making the queue identifiable and accessible